sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 metadata][integration-api-update-transaction-metadata] or [transition
 the transaction][integration-api-transition-transaction].

-If you use Flex Template for Web, you can add a new endpoint by adding it to the [API router][ftw-daily-api-router].
+If you use a Sharetribe Web Template, you can add a new endpoint by adding it to the [API router][web-template-api-router].

 We recommend securing the endpoint with Basic Authentication if the payment gateway supports that.